· · ·

 • Slowly add the powdered sugar and enough cream to make a spreadable frosting.

-• Whip frosting well, scraping the sides of the bowl occasionally.
+• Whip frosting well, occasionally scraping the sides of the bowl.

-• Add the crushed candy canes, peppermint extract, and food coloring (the food coloring is optional).
+• Add the crushed candy canes, peppermint extract, and food coloring (optional).

-• Whip a minute or two more, scraping the sides of the bowl occasionally.
+• Whip a minute or two more, occasionally scraping the sides of the bowl.

 • Turn off the mixer and set aside.